dnelson86/arepo/documentation/source/parameterfile.md

   the definition of the internal code units, such that for gravitational dynamics and adiabatic gas dynamics the actual value assigned for ``HubbleParam`` is not used by the code.
-Only used when conversions to physical cgs units are required (e.g. for radiative cooling physics).
+Only used when conversions to proper (i.e. non-comoving) cgs units are required (e.g. for radiative cooling physics).
 In other cases, use 1.0.

 -----